eric-s-s/dice-tables/README.md

 In [10]: table.frequency_range(1, 5)
 Out[10]: [(1, 0), (2, 0), (3, 1), (4, 3)]
 ```
-other usefull methods. frequency_highest picks one of the values with highest
+other usefull methods. frequency_highest picks one of the event_keys with highest
 frequency and returns the tuple of (value, frequency).
 ```
 In [11]: table.frequency_highest()